dektrium/yii2-user/README.md

 ## License

-Dektrium user module is released under the MIT License.
+Yii2-user is released under the MIT License.
 See the bundled [LICENSE.md](LICENSE.md) for details.

 ## What is Dektrium?